sethvm/kimiquotes/README.md

 <br />

 ## :computer: Usage
-Construct a URI by appending an endpoint to the API origin
+Make queries to the API using a URI with the following format:
 ```
 https://kimiquotes.herokuapp.com[endpoint]
 ```